antaldaniel/dataandlyrics/content/project/listen_local/index.md

 * The entire budget of our project is 10,000 euros.
 We hope that this will be enough to create a demonstration and a detailed feasibility study that creates a roadmap for granting agencies, collective management organizations, labels, publishers, to continue this work.

-* Participation for artists and music venues is free in the experiment.
+* Participation for artists and music venues is **free** in the experiment.
+In 2020, we would like to find a viable business model that keeps this tool a good value for money for anybody in the independent music scenes.

 * We are asking labels, publishers, talent managers to contribute to our experimental budget on a crowdsourcing basis.
 We ask for a nominal contribution from as little as 10-1000 euros on a voluntary basis.
 In return.
 We hope to develop a tool that can make the work of independent labels and publishers easier.
 Any extra funding will be spent on the project at cost.